edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 An example delegated signer credential and its schema are shown in {{<dsig-cred-sample}}.

 ### Additional credential types
-New credential types can be added to a dossier, to answer any number of novel questions for verifiers, without changing any core characteristics of VVP.
+New credential types can be added to a dossier, to answer any number of novel questions for verifiers, without changing the core characteristics of VVP.

 For example, a credential could be attached to a dossier to prove that the caller is a human being instead of an AI (see {{F2F-SCHEMA}} and {{PERSONHOOD-CRED}}), or a credential could be attached to a dossier to prove that the AP empowered an AI agent to make calls on its behalf (analogous to how chatbots represent companies in RCS contexts).
 An additional credential could assist with questions about settlement (how the terminating service provider will be paid to connect the call).
 It might document the relationship between an AP and one or more financial clearinghouses.